 PI 2 2.4.2 There is a strategy in place that is designed to ensure the UoA does not pose a risk of serious or irreversible harm to the habitats

-Scoring Issue SG 60 SG 80 SG 100
+Scoring g Issue SG 60 SG 80 SG 100

-Managen nent strategy in place
+Manager nent strategy in place

 a Guide post There are measures in place, if necessary, that are expected to achieve the Habitat Outcome 80 level of performance.
 There is a partial strategy in place, if necessary, that is expected to achieve the Habitat Outcome 80 level of performance or above.
 There is a strategy in place for managing the impact of all MSC UoAs/non-MSC fisheries on habitats.

 Met?
 Yes Yes No

-Rationa Rationale
+Rationale

-While Australia does not have a comprehensive habitat management strategy, it recognizes that area closures will have benefits to habitats even if it implemented the closures for reasons other than habitat.
+While Australia does not have a comprehensive habitat management strategy, it recognizes and has demonstrated that area closures have benefits to habitats even if it implemented the closures for reasons other than habitat.
 The area closures of 86% of the trawlable grounds are that are in place can be considered at least a partial strategy, which is expected to ensure that serious or irreversible harm does not occur.
 Further research shows that the CTS trawl fishery only trawls 6% of the grounds between 3 miles from shore and 1,000 of depth.
-SG60 and SG80 are met.
+As the fishery does not operate in VME areas, move-on rules are not necessary.
+Australia has comprehensive information about habitat types and extent, perhaps the most comprehensive in the world, and has based trawl closures and other protection measures on this information.
+Thus, there is also no 'potential VME' within the UoA areas.
+Managers have (and have had) the information they need to determine which habitat areas to close to fishing, hence have already "moved-on" out of those areas, and restricted fishing to the ORMAs.
+TheSG60 and SG80 are met.
+The SG100 is not met because some of the measures in place that protect habitat (area closures, for instance) were not put in place specifically for the purpose of protecting habitat, thus they don't qualify as a strategy.